DPDK/dpdk/doc/guides/freebsd_gsg/build_dpdk.rst

 each is set during module load if they are not specified in the environment.

-The module can then be loaded using kldload (assuming that the current directory is the Intel® DPDK target directory):
+The module can then be loaded using kldload (assuming that the current directory is the DPDK target directory):

 .. code-block:: console